Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 Next, I wanted to see which tool had the best backlink checker feature.

-In that analysis, SEMrush and Ahrefs were virtually tied.
+In that analysis, Semrush and Ahrefs were virtually tied.

 Let’s see which tool can find the most backlinks today.